Oktoberfest bombing

 The Oktoberfest bombing (Oktoberfest-Attentat) was a far-right terrorist attack.
 On 26 September 1980, 13 people were killed (including the perpetrator) and more than 200 injured by the explosion of an improvised explosive device (IED) at the main entrance of the Oktoberfest festival in Munich, West Germany.
 The bombing was attributed to the right-wing extremist and geology student Gundolf Köhler, who was instantly killed in the attack as the bomb exploded prematurely.

 Prior to the bombing, Köhler had been involved with the banned neo-Nazi militia Wehrsportgruppe Hoffmann, and doubts remain as to whether he acted alone.
 A federal investigation concluded in 2020 that the participation of accomplices or backers in the bombing could not be proven beyond reasonable doubt, although it still could not be precluded.

-Excluding the perpetrators, the attack is the deadliest in Germany since World War II along with the 1972 Munich massacre, and the deadliest perpetrated by a follower of Nazism in the country since 1945.
+Excluding the perpetrators, the attack was one of the deadliest in Germany since World War II after the 2016 Berlin truck attack, and along with the 1972 Munich massacre, and the deadliest perpetrated by a follower of Nazism in the country since 1945.

 Attack

 The Oktoberfest is an outdoor beer festival in Munich, Germany, held during a 16-day period running from late September to the first weekend in October.

-At 10:19 p.m. on 26 September 1980, a bomb exploded in a rubbish bin near the main entrance to the Oktoberfest, killing 7 people instantly; 5 others died of their injuries and a further 213 survivors were registered as injured, many of whom lost limbs in the blast.
+At 10:19 p.m. on 26 September 1980, a bomb exploded in a rubbish bin near the main entrance to the Oktoberfest, killing seven people instantly; five others died of their injuries and a further 213 survivors were registered as injured, many of whom lost limbs in the blast.
 Gundolf Köhler, the perpetrator, was also instantly killed in the attack as the bomb exploded prematurely.

 The crime scene was rapidly cleaned up and the festival reopened less than twelve hours after the attack.
 The then mayor of Munich, Erich Kiesl, said: "Neither this State, nor this city or its citizens will be held to ransom by criminals.
 A closure would only support the condemnable intention of the perpetrator.
 For this reason we must say: life must go on."

 The investigation revealed that the improvised explosive device was made of an emptied British mortar grenade into which military explosives and a gas bottle taken from a fire extinguisher had been inserted.
 A computer-generated reconstruction of the crime scene just before the attack, created with the help of survivors' testimonies for a second investigation in the 2010s, shows Köhler alone with a heavy plastic bag, leaning over a metal dustbin seconds before the explosion.